Master of Science in Arts Administration

 For information on these tests, visit the TOEFL website at www.ets.org/toefl or the IELTS website at www.ielts.org.
 Information may also be obtained at United States embassies or consulates.
 When submitting TOEFL scores, please use our institution code: 9034.
 The department code is 99.

-The program provides a small number of Graduate Assistantships, which offer matriculating students up to $5,000 in tuition remission per semester in exchange for research and administrative work (10–20 hours per week).
-There is also, at times, a very limited amount of unrestricted scholarship support available to outstanding students.
-Information about both of these opportunities is made available to students when they are admitted to the degree program.
+The program offers a small number of graduate assistantships to matriculating students.
+These consist of up to $4,200 in tuition remission per semester in exchange for research support or administrative work (10–20 hours per week).
+Information about this opportunity is made available to students when they are admitted to the degree program.
 Metropolitan College Graduate Financial Aid (617-358-3993) can provide additional information about deferred payment and loan programs.

 All students in the Arts Administration program must maintain a grade point average of at least 3.0 to remain in good standing and to graduate.
 No grade below B– in any course may be applied toward the degree.
 Students with a grade point average below 3.0 will be placed on academic probation and must achieve a cumulative 3.0 by the completion of the following semester or be subject to dismissal.
 Students who are placed on academic probation for two consecutive semesters are also subject to dismissal.